 Moisture barriers are vertical layers of plastic buried underground.
 Moisture barriers keep water from getting under your house and prevent the soil under your house from drying out.
 For water, stability is the key.
 You do not want the water content of the soils under your home changing.

-Foundation watering is used to maintain constant levels of moisture in soil under the house and foundation.
+Foundation plants for shade zone 8 watering maintenance is used to maintain constant levels of moisture in soil under the house and foundation.

 Start with the Soil

 Okay so we’ve got the nitty-gritty details down.
 Now let’s get our hands dirty.
 It starts with the soil around the house.
 Slope soil away from the house, helping water drain away from the foundation.
 If the soil starts level with the rest of yard, consider building up the area, rather than digging down.
 If the soil is already slopping away from the house, perfect.

 Tip: Often while weeding and planting, soil is pushed back and forth.
 Keep an eye on it as you work and push soil back to maintain the needed slope.

 Select mulch that helps keep moisture from evaporating too quickly around foundation plants in shade zone 8, lets your plants breath but does not attract insects.
 So do you go organic or inorganic?
 Organic mulches help feed the soil.
 Grass clippings and leaves decompose back into the dirt but need replenishing every year.
 Inorganic mulches such as pebbles, lava rocks, seashells, plastic and rubber will last longer but do not replenish the soil.
 Both types help maintain moisture levels around the foundation and plants.
 It comes down to aesthetic preferences.
 Either type will do the job.